GravityCY/Flair/README.md

 # Flair
-A clientside mod that adds sound effects to stuff and things
+A clientside (at least it should be) mod that adds sound effects to stuff and things

 If nothing works, I'm not surprised...